 - Locker rooms will be closed, so campers will not be allowed to change or shower before/after camp.

 - Restroom use is limited to 1 camper at a time.

 - Bring your own water bottle, properly labeled and already filled.

 - Do not bring personal pool equipment such as fins, pull buoys, or kick boards.

 - Upon arrival each day, swimmers will be screened and their temperature will be taken before entering the pool facility.

 - Parents should drive their vehicle up to the designated drop-off location, where a PEAK staff member will greet you.
 The swimmer will remain in the car and roll down their window, while our staff administers a forehead temperature check and daily COVID screening.
 When complete, the swimmer may exit their car and proceed to their designated waiting area before entering the pool.

 - Parents and other family members may not stay in the facility during the camp to observe the sessions, as the facility is closed to spectators.

 - PEAK staff will wear a mask upon daily arrival and departure, and maintain 6 feet social distancing throughout camp activities.

-- Additional adjustments are in place to maintain social distancing such as: smaller camp size, limited registration, fewer swimmers per lane, and signage and ground markings.
+- Additional adjustments are in place to maintain social distancing such as: limited registration, fewer swimmers per lane, and signage and ground markings.
 Swimmers are designated an area to place personal belongings and a waiting area before entering the pool.